The Montreal ten

 8. Botanical Garden

 The Montreal Biodome lets you experience five types of ecosystems under one roof.
 The dome was originally built as a velodrome for the 1976 Olympic Games; however, to commemorate the city’s 350th anniversary in 1989, it was converted into the Biodome or Space for Life.
 Heedless of summer sunshine or winter cold, visitors to the Biodome can stroll through the tropical rainforests of the Americas and the Laurentian maple forest, walk along the Gulf of St. Lawrence and the Labrador coast, and explore sub-Antarctic islands.
-It is a magnificent oasis of life and a splendid place to learn about how plants and animals interact at different latitudes.

 10. Place des Arts